cfpland/frontend/content/guides/07-presentation.md

 ### 5. Laptop

 Finally, you'll likely need a device to present from.
-While occasionally conferences will provide one, most prefer you to come connect your own before you speak.
-Be sure your battery will last for the duration of your talk, and don't count on a charger being available.
+While occasionally conferences will provide one, most prefer you connect your own before you speak.
+Be sure your battery will last for the duration of your talk and don't count on a charger being available.

 I mention all these accessories here because you probably want to practice with the same devices you use for the real thing.

 ## Building Your Presentation

-Much of the same advice that applies to [writing your abstract](../submitting/) also applies when creating your presentation, but I'd like to point out a few key tips for creating your slide deck and delivering your presentation.
+Much of the same advice that applies when [writing your abstract](../submitting/) also applies when creating your presentation, but I'd like to point out a few key tips for creating your slide deck and delivering your presentation.

 ### 1. Mix stories and information